chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab01/basic-terminal.md

 -rw-rw-r-- 1 {your_name} {your_name} 0 Dec  9 22:39 paper
 ```

-Now, we going to manually write current date and time into our paper.
+Now, we are going to manually write current date and time into our paper.

 ```sh
 date >> paper # ask date time from system and route the output to 'paper'